A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Preliminaries

 \section{Preliminaries}

-In this section, we introduce the original formulation of predictive coding (PC) as a generative model proposed by Rao and Ballard [\citeyear{rao1999predictive}].
-Let us consider a generative model $g: \mathbb R^d \times \mathbb R^D \longrightarrow \mathbb R^o$, where $ x \in \mathbb R^d$ is a vector of latent variables called \emph{causes}, $ y \in \mathbb R^o$ is the generated vector, and $ \theta \in \mathbb R^D$ is a set of parameters.
-We are interested in the following inverse problem: given a data point $ y$ and a generative model $g$, we need the parameters $ \theta$ that maximize the marginal likelihood
+In this section, we introduce the original formulation of predictive coding as a generative model proposed by Rao and Ballard (\citeyear{rao1999predictive}).
+Consider a generative model $g: \mathbb R^d \times \mathbb R^D \longrightarrow \mathbb R^o$, where $ x \in \mathbb R^d$ is a vector of latent variables, called \emph{causes}, $ y \in \mathbb R^o$ is the generated vector, and $ \uptheta \in \mathbb R^D$ is a set of parameters.
+We are interested in the following inverse problem: given a vector $ y$ and a generative model $g$, we need the parameters $ \uptheta$ that maximize the marginal likelihood

 Here, the first term inside the integral is the likelihood of the data given the causes, and the second is a prior distribution over the causes.
 Solving the above problem is intractably expensive.
-Hence, we need an algorithm that is divided in two phases: \emph{inference}, where we infer the best causes $ x$ given both $ \theta$ and $ y$, and \emph{learning}, where we update the parameters $ \theta$ based on the newly computed causes.
+Hence, we need an algorithm that is divided into two phases: \emph{inference}, where we infer the best causes $ x$ given both $ \uptheta$ and $ y$, and \emph{learning}, where we update the parameters $ \uptheta$ based on the newly computed causes.
 This algorithm is \emph{expectation-maximization} (EM) \citep{dempster1977maximum}.
-The first step, which we call inference or E-step, computes $p( x \mid y, \theta)$, that is the posterior distribution of the causes given an input $y$.
-Computing the posterior is, however, intractable \cite{friston2003learning}.
-To this end, we approximate the intractable posterior with a tractable probability distribution $q( x, \theta)$.
+The first step, which we call inference or E-step, computes $p( x \mid y, \uptheta)$, which is the posterior distribution of the causes given a generated vector $y$.
+Computing the posterior is, however, intractable \citep{friston2003learning}.
+To this end, we approximate the intractable posterior with a tractable probability distribution $q( x, \uptheta)$.
 To make the approximation as good as possible, we want to minimize the KL-divergence between the two probability distributions.
 Summarizing, to solve our learning problem, we need to (i) minimize a KL-divergence, and (ii) maximize a likelihood.
-We do it by defining the following energy function, also known as \emph{variational free-energy}:
+We do it by defining the following energy function, also known as \emph{variational free energy}:

 where we have used the log-likelihood.
-This function is minimized by multiple iterations of the EM algorithm as follows:
+This function is minimized by multiple iterations of the EM algorithm: